radixdlt/Ignition/README.md

 // Instantiates a new environment that uses the `TestEnvironment`. let scrypto_test_env = ScryptoTestEnv::new().unwrap();

-// Instantiates a new environment that uses the `TestRunner`. let scrypto_unit_env = ScryptoUnitEnv::new();
+// Instantiates a new environment that uses the `LedgerSimulator`. let scrypto_unit_env = ScryptoUnitEnv::new();
 ```